diekmann/net-network/README.md

 Third-party parts of this repository may be licensed seperately.
 For example, ITVal is GPLv2.

+The following is licensed under GPL 3:
+ * configs_tails_os

 For all other directories, no license is specified.